fluid-checkout/fluid-checkout/readme.txt

 * Added: Support for express payment buttons for the plugin "WooCommerce Stripe Gateway" by WooCommerce.
 * Added: Support for themes "Shoptimizer" and "Woodmart".
 * Improved: Change the way plugin compatibility classes and styles are loaded, extending support for WordPress Multi-site mode.
+* Fixed: Coupon code field height on some themes.

 = 1.2.7 - 2021-08-09 =
 * Fixed: Missing assets in release 1.2.6